UISFL Grants and Support for Faculty

 Faculty members who carry a continuing appointment are eligible for these awards.
 This includes tenured and tenure-track faculty, university lecturers, research and clinical professors, fixed-term faculty, RNTTA faculty, and LOAs who are on primarily teaching appointments.
 Faculty appointment must be greater than _0.5 FTE.

-MSUB faculty should submit their final proposals by March 3, to the Office of International Studies.
+Faculty should submit their final proposals by November 1 or March 1, to the Office of International Studies.
+Spring awards will be pursuant to available funding; faculty are encouraged to check with OIS prior to submitting a proposal in the spring semester.
 A selection committee, led by MSUB faculty, will determine which proposals are funded for the upcoming year.
-We expect to notify successful applicants by April 3 and travel to take place during the period between semesters, either Summer or Winter.

 COIL Development Grant